mm6/InternetOfThingsCourse/projects/project2/Project2.md

-# 95-733 Internet of Things    Tuesday, September 15, 2020
+# 95-733 Internet of Things    Tuesday, February 16, 2021

-## Project 2 Due Date: 11:59 PM Tuesday, September 29, 2020
+## Project 2 Due Date: 11:59 PM Tuesday, March 2, 2021

-### Topics: MQTT, Google Charts, Particle Photon
+### Topics: MQTT, Google Charts, Particle Argon

 The internet of things (IoT) often collects real time data from sensors and transmits these data to a service offering publish and subscribe capabilities.
 The service is usually called a broker.
 The sensor acts as a publisher.
 The sensor has no idea who its subscribers are.
 It simply transmits data to the broker.
-The subscriber subscribes to messages from the broker and, in this way, is able to read data from the sensors.
+A subscriber subscribes to messages from the broker and, in this way, is able to read data from the sensors.
 The publish subscribe approach exemplifies loose coupling and provides for scalability.

 The publish subscribe design pattern is well established in the internet of things.

-In the section where you work with the Particle Photon and MQTT, you may need to turn your fire wall off and then reboot your machine.
+In the section where you work with the Particle Argon and MQTT, you may need to turn your fire wall off and then reboot your machine.
 Firewalls can be sticky and may only appear to be off.
 Turn your fire wall back on after completing this assignment.